Date enacted or revised:

-Annual unit assessment reports should be completed in the Xitracs Portal by July 15 for non-academic units and September 15 for academic units.
-Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on their Assessment Reports.
+Annual unit assessment reports for the previous year should be completed in the Xitracs Portal by July 15 for non-academic units and September 15 for academic units.
+Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on their Assessment Reports web page.

 General Education Assessment

 The General Education Assessment Council (GEAC) is responsible for ongoing review of the General Education Core Curriculum and related outcomes assessment.
 All courses in the General Education Core Curriculum must assess the learning competency of the area to which it is assigned (i.e., English Composition, Mathematics/Analytical Reasoning, Natural Sciences, Humanities, Fine Arts, or Social/Behavioral Sciences).